 "I thank God for Kevin," Yelas said.
 "He has shown us all how much potential we have as anglers.
-He raises the bar and proves to us what is possible in this sport."
+He raises the bar and proves what is possible in this sport."

-All season long, Yelas stuck to a "loose-and-relaxed" game plan to fish for fun and post a limit everyday.
-But after Beaver Lake, when Yelas realized he was only a single point from leading the AOY race, he took a detour from the "loose-and-relaxed" back road and hit the fast lane with a "win-Angler-of-the-Year" mindset.
+All season long, Yelas stuck to a "loose-and-relaxed" game plan to fish for fun and post a limit every day.
+But after Beaver Lake, when Yelas realized he was only a single point from leading the AOY race, he detracted from the "loose-and-relaxed" back road and hit the fast lane with a "win-Angler-of-the-Year" mindset.

-"I went to Old Hickory really charged up and focused on Angler of the Year," he said.
+"I went to Old Hickory, charged up, and focused on Angler of the Year," he said.
 "I was on the water at 5 a.m. in the driving rain.
 I switched to power fishing.
 I was pressing hard to turn the corner on the title, and it turned out to be the worst tournament of my entire career."

 Though Yelas finished a respectable 38th at Old Hickory, he felt he should have done much better with the quality of fish he had found.
 VanDam made a quantum leap in Angler-of-the-Year points (28) by finishing third.